-Kyverno and private registry
+Kyverno and Private Registry

-Clusters that pull images from a private registry must provide access credentials to each workload.
-In an environment with many components — such as TDP Kubernetes — repeating that configuration manually in each chart is inefficient and error-prone.
+In an environment with many components—such as TDP Kubernetes—repeating this configuration manually in each chart is inefficient and creates risks of inconsistency.

-Kyverno solves this problem as a cluster policy engine: it intercepts Pod creation and automatically injects the required imagePullSecrets, based on a centralized ClusterPolicy.
-This way, all components gain access to the private registry without each manifest declaring the credentials individually.
+Kyverno solves this problem as a cluster policy engine: it intercepts the creation of Pods and automatically injects the necessary imagePullSecrets, based on a centralized ClusterPolicy.

-This adjustment is conditional: it only applies when the environment requires authentication to pull images from a private registry.
-Environments using public registries or that configure imagePullSecrets directly in each chart do not need this step.
+This adjustment is conditional: it only applies when the environment requires authentication to download images from a private registry.

 Consider this configuration when: